samrocketman/yml-install-files/docs/yaml-spec.md

 translated.
 For example, if `arch` returns a different value such as `arm64` or `386`, then it will not be translated and be the literal value of `${arch}`.

-### Destination paths
+### Fields by OS and architecture

+The following fields are **EXCLUDED** from this section of documentation.

+- `arch`
+- `os`
+- `version`

+All all other fields can have either a simple YAML String as the value or a hierarchy based on OS and architecture.

+For example, `dest` field.
 Same destination for all operating systems and architectures.

 ```yaml
 utility: